 WITHDRAW MORE MONEY LESS OFTEN

-ATM’s are one of the best places to get money out abroad, but one of the biggest misconceptions is that there’s only one flat fee to withdraw money.
+ATMs are one of the best places to get money out abroad, but one of the biggest misconceptions is that there’s only one flat fee to withdraw money.
 But, in actuality, you can be charged multiple fees.
-Fees include a flat $2-5 transaction fee from your bank each time, a percentage fee for the currency conversion and possible a fee from the ATM you use abroad.
+Fees include a flat $2-5 transaction fee from your bank each time, a percentage fee for the currency conversion, and possibly a fee from the ATM you use abroad.

 One of the biggest money grabbers is eating out.
 A meal, plus a drink and maybe even a sweet treat to finish it off, end up costing a lot of money.
 Luckily, at Keats School, our meals are included in tuition.

 This means you’re saving money on breakfast, lunch, and dinner every single day.
 But, on the weekends, when you’re on your own, pick the cheaper restaurants.
 Pick the cheaper food options and stay away from spending a lot of money on drinks.